SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ### Level 7

+* Ghostly Howl

+When an enemy you can see within 60 feet hits you with an attack you can use your reaction to force them to make a Wisdom saving throw against your Ranger spell DC.
+On a failure, they are frightened for a number of turns equal to your Wisdom modifier (minimum 1).
+You may use this ability a number of times equal to your Wisdom modifier and regain all uses after you finish a long rest.

 * Intangible Form

 Gain resistance to bludgeoning damage.

-* Zephyr Strike

-Gain a bonus to your initiative rolls equal to your Wisdom modifier (minimum 1).

 ### Level 11